GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

   - Find the hints in the code files *js/flows/src/userProfileFlow.ts* and *js/flows/src/userProfileTypes.ts*.
   - If you're really stuck, check the **Learning Resources** for more hints.

-- Implement the Fix: Apply the necessary code change in the application files and restart the application.
+- Apply the necessary code fix and restart the application.

   - Stop the application.